Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 At first, this strip just looks like a gag involving Roy being frustrated as he tries to communicate with Haley.
 But then you think about it, and about how normal she treats the whole scenario, and you realize that for months, she's been fighting and struggling on her own, and keeping herself going by talking to all that remains of her former leader and friend, because she cares about him that much, misses him that much, and needs him that badly.
 It's kind of sweet and kind of horribly sad.

 After Kubota's disintegration at the hands of Vaarsuvius, Elan reveals the details of Therkla's death and how he feels personally responsible.
 But Vaarsuvius doesn't care about it, and criticizes Elan for forgetting about Haley, which infuriates him.
 Commentary in the hardback books reveals that, while Elan may not have approved of V killing Kubota, he probably would have gotten over it because the man was evil.
-But his treatment of Therkla appalls Elan and makes Elan, who once dressed up as a wizard because Vaarsuvius was so cool, want nothing more to do with him.
+But V's treatment of Therkla appalls Elan and makes Elan, who once dressed up as a wizard because Vaarsuvius was so cool, want nothing more to do with him.

 #598.
 Elan's speech to Therkla.
 Particularly her tombstone.
 Therkla's Headstone: Here lies Therkla ???-1184 She would have made a pretty cool girlfriend, too.